Last Updated: 9 August 2023

-If none of these chassis excite you then check out our F1 RC Manufacturers page for all available chassis.
-There are a number of F1 kits that are either not particularly popular at time of writing, or they are only popular in particular locations around the world.
+If none of these chassis excites you then check out our F1 RC Manufacturers page for all available chassis.
+There are a number of F1 kits that are either not particularly popular at the time of writing, or they are only popular in certain locations around the world.
 If you are an experienced F1 racer then you may like to check them out for something different.

 What is the best car for you?

-Only you can answer that but hopefully this overview allows you to cross off some things you don’t like and identifies options you’d like to explore further.
+Only you can answer that question, but hopefully, this overview allows you to cross off some things you don’t like and identifies options you’d like to explore further.
 Next stop – a detailed look through our Manufacturers section for a full list of the kits available.